Looking to set up the calendar integration for your entire company? Check out this guide instead.

 Once your user calendar is connected you will be able to see all of your events on the Schedule Overview page in the Robin dashboard and mobile app, including:

 - Events without a space attached.

-- Events on your personal work calendar account (e.g. coffee date with a co-worker)
+- Events on your individual work calendar account (e.g. coffee date with a co-worker)